DungKHoang/configure-iLO-settings-in-OneView-server-profiles/README.md

    * New-OVIloLocalUserAccount
    * New-OVIloDirectoryGroup
    * New-OVServerProfileIloPolicy

 I refer you to the help file for addtional details on those cmdlets

-spt-with-ilo-settings.ps1 is an example of PowerShell script that leverages new iLO cmdlets to configure iLO settings in server rpofile templates.
+spt-with-ilo-settings.ps1 is an example of PowerShell script that leverages new iLO cmdlets to configure iLO settings in server profile templates.
 Use it as a reference to customize your script

 Note: The script is generated using the Convertto-OVPowerShellscript cmdlet !